Get a lower interest rate when you arrange for your salary to be paid into your account and/or take out Home Insurance marketed by3.

-Arranging for your salary to be paid into your account and taking out Home Insurance through Openbank3.
+Arranging for your salary to be paid into your account and taking out Home Insurance marketed by Openbank3.

-The applicable interest rate varies depending on the term you choose.
+The applicable interest rate varies depending on the amount and term you choose.

-The applicable interest rate varies depending on the term you choose.
+The applicable interest rate varies depending on the amount and term you choose.

 |Applicable interest rate||